Discover why research is a crucial tool for both planning and running your campaign.

 But personal conviction is not a secure foundation on which to build a campaign.

 You need to know the facts.
-And to uncover the facts you must do your research.
+And to learn the facts you must do your research.

 In this article you see that research is a crucial tool for both planning and running your campaign.
 You also see that campaigns that fail to do their research can end up in court facing massive legal fees and damages payments.

-With that unsettling thought let’s see the 5 powerful benefits research brings to your campaign:
+With that unsettling thought let’s explore the 5 powerful benefits research brings to your campaign:

 - Research makes your campaign plans effective